Consistent Flag Codes: Preliminaries

 Let $q$ be a prime power and $\bbF_q$ the finite field of $q$ elements.
 For every $n\geq 1$, we denote by $\cP_q(n)$ the \emph{projective geometry} of the vector space $\bbF_q^n$, which consists of the set of all the $\bbF_q$-vector subspaces of $\bbF_q^n$.
 This set can be endowed with a metric, the \emph{subspace distance}, given by

 The \emph{Grassmannian} $\cG_q(k,n)$ (or Grassmann variety) of dimension $k\leq n$ of $\bbF_q^n$ is just the set of $k$-dimensional subspaces in $\cP_q(n)$.
-The subspace distance induces in turn a metric in $\cG_q(k,n)$ and, in this case, its expresion becomes
+The subspace distance induces in turn a metric in $\cG_q(k,n)$ and, in this case, its expression becomes

 A \emph{subspace code} of $\bbF_q^n$ is a nonempty subset $\cC$ of $\cP_q(n).$ If every subspace in $\cC$ has the same dimension, say $k$, then it is said to be a \emph{constant dimension code} in the Grassmannian $\cG_q(k, n)$.
-The \emph{(mininum) distance} of a subspace code $\cC$ is
+The \emph{(minimum) distance} of a subspace code $\cC$ is

 For codes consisting of just one element, we put $d_S(\cC)=0$.
 In any other case, the minimum distance of a subspace code is a positive integer.
 For a constant dimension code $\cC$ in the Grassmannian $\cG_q(k, n)$, the minimum distance $d_S(\cC)$ is an even integer with